Should You Do A Group Tour?

 Have you recently considered booking a group tour overseas, either as an introduction to a new life abroad or as a way to experience a different culture?
-We have done you the favour of doing all the thinking for you, after all, that’s what internet searches are for.
+We have done you the favour of doing all the thinking for you... after all, that’s what internet searches are for.
 Below is a very serious list of reasons why you should never ever do a group tour.

 You Already Have Enough Friends

-A group tour will inevitably introduce you to people who are eager to socialize.
-These organized trips are full of solo travellers and friends who share the same passion for adventure and desire to explore a new destination.
+A group tour will inevitably introduce you to people who are eager to socialise.
+These organised trips are full of solo travellers and friends who share the same passion for adventure and desire to explore a new destination.
 Since your friendship limit has already reached its cap, it will just be too difficult to turn down all of these new friends without hurting someone’s feelings.
 Sure, the idea of building relationships with people from all over the world is tempting.
 You could continue your journey together after the tour, and you could even make their home city your next travel destination with a guaranteed free place to stay.
 But let’s be realistic, does your phone really have room for any more new numbers?

 Planning a Trip is More Fun Than the Actual Experience

 There’s only one thing more exciting than embarking on an extensive journey: planning that extensive journey.
 Who doesn’t love spending endless hours figuring out the optimal amount of time to stay in one place and deciding how to get from one location to another?
-And let’s not forget about all the organizing and administrative decision making that takes place during the course of your trip.
+And let’s not forget about all the organising and administrative decision making that takes place during the course of your trip.
 No matter how much you plan ahead there is always more to figure out.
 If you sign up for a group trip, all of these responsibilities and tasks will be stripped away from you.
 The plan for your trip will be put in the hands of experts.
-Your itinerary will be pre-designed and full of tried and true experiences that maximize your time in the destination.
+Your itinerary will be pre-designed and full of tried and true experiences that maximise your time in the destination.
 All that you will have left to plan is what outfits to wear.
 No thank you!

 It’s Enjoyable Asking Strangers to Take Photos of You